 - What to do if you believe you do not owe that amount.

-Right to Know the Debt Collector or Debt Collection Agency
+Right to Know the Debt Collector or Personal Injury Debt Collection Agency

 The FDCPA requires that debt collectors identify themselves and the agency they work with if applicable.
 They must also disclose to you that any information you provide can be used against you to collect the debt.
 Once they have provided their identification you can find more information about them through your state’s attorney general’s or consumer affairs office.

 It is important to determine the legitimacy of the collector before even considering payments because of the prevalence of debt collector scam artists.
-These are people who fraudulently claim to be a debt collector and try to take advantage of debtors through coercive tactics.
+These are people who fraudulently claim to be with a personal injury debt collection agency and try to take advantage of debtors through coercive tactics.
 These scammers will generally:

 - Demand immediate payment.